Off-site visibility for AI Search: where mentions come from

 Can negative mentions hurt AI answers?

-Next step: respond professionally where appropriate, fix root issues, and build enough positive third-party proof.
+Next step: Respond professionally where appropriate, fix root issues, and build enough positive third-party proof.

 Reviews and directories